-Blood screening19
+Blood screening

-Sanguin Blood Supply Foundation screens blood donated by new and existing donors for HIV (and Hepatitis B and C, and syphilis).
-In 2010 no new donors were found to be HIV infected.
-One HIV infection was detected among existing donors (0.3 per 100000).
-These results may be biased by the exclusion of individuals with a higher risk for infection from the donor population.
-The costs associated with the HIV testing of blood products is about €6.8 per year.
+Sanquin Blood Supply Foundation screens blood donated by new and existing donors for HIV (and Hepatitis B and C, and syphilis).
+In 2011 no new donors were found to be HIV infected.

 Specific studies in high-risk populations